ciechanowiec/sonarlint_spa/README.md

 _Tools Bar ➔ Settings ➔ Editor ➔ Inspections ➔ Uncheck 'Java' ➔ OK_.

 ### Task description
-1. Prior to completing the task run `main` method and study `IntelliJ.java` mechanism.
+1. Prior to completing the task run `main` method and study `SolarLint.java` mechanism.
 You will see that the code works, but it has some non-critical mistakes.
 Your task is to correct them.
 2. Every Additional Method:
     - has a mistake that can be caught by SolarLint,
     - has clues one the id of the mistake which should be corrected.